marotella/portfolio/README.md

 # My Portfolio
-This is mean to demonstrate my skills and progress as a junior developer!
+This portfolio allows you to see my skills and progress as a junior developer!

 ## Deployed Link
 https://michelle-rotella-7b59d8677ac4.herokuapp.com